pepetch/train-scheduler_docker/README.md

 This project is a **Full-Stack Web Application** developed using Node.js, React, MySQL, Docker, and Jenkins CI/CD.

-The system provides train schedule management with authentication, RESTful APIs, frontend UI, and database integration.
+The system provides train schedule management with RESTful APIs, frontend UI, and database integration.

 ---